AshwinSH2000/CGR-RT/README.md

 This repo consists of C++ code to implement a ray tracer.
-Part of CGR course at UoE.
+Part of Computer Graphics: Rendering course at UoE.
 All the required JSON files are present inside Code->Json

 1. To compile the c++ file, run the Makefile by typing ```make```  or ```make raytracer```